-- The assessments will include: - A diagnosis and prognosis of the patient's condition, including an assessment of options available to provide relief (e.g. palliative or end of life care); - o Assessment of the patient's eligibility for medical assistance in dying; - o A second assessment to confirm the patient's eligibility; and, if necessary - An assessment of the patient's decision making capacity.
+- The assessments will include: - A diagnosis and prognosis of the patient's condition, including an assessment of options available to provide relief (e.g. palliative or end of life care); - o Assessment of the patient's eligibility for medical assistance in dying; and - A second assessment to confirm the patient's eligibility. - Additional assessments may be required if one or both of the Practitioners need further advice and expertise about the patient's condition or decision making capacity.